Metastasis and Progression of Mesothelioma

 As this can commonly be confused with a primary cancer of the kidney, imaging scans and a biopsy can confirm whether the cancer has spread to the kidneys.

-The thyroid is a gland in the neck that secretes hormones and impacts metabolism.
+The thyroid gland in the neck secretes hormones and impacts metabolism.
 It is a possible site of metastasis for both peritoneal and pleural mesothelioma.

 Signs of metastasis to the thyroid gland may include a lump in the throat or neck, pain in the neck, changes to the voice or hoarseness, difficulty breathing or swallowing, and a persistent cough.[9]